Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/ffi-safe-polymorphism-in-rust.md

     }
 }
 ```

+{{% notice note %}}
+I've also added the requirement that the `W` type is `Send + Sync`.
+That
+means it should be possible to move the object between threads and refer to
+it (immutably) concurrently.

+We need to be conservative here because when working with FFI there's no way
+of knowing what the code on the other end will do.
+{{% /notice %}}

 For the `destroy`, `write`, and `flush` fields we can use a trick taken from
 [*Rust Closures in FFI*][callbacks], using [*turbofish*][fish] to get a